kerush1402/span-interview-prac/README.md

 This is a python project3 project.
 This project evaluates a list of Football matches played by teams (provided by stdin or file).
 A team is awarded points based on the outcome of a match.
 For example:
 - 3 points to the team that WINS
 - 1 points to both teams if DRAW
-- 0 points to the team that loses
+- 0 points to the team that LOSES

 Teams are then ranked (high -> low) based on the points they have accumulated.
 In cases where teams have the same point, they will be sorted alphabetically.